Yuoa/CS211_Pacman/README.md

 # Pacman game for Mangoboard
-Now on development.
+You can see project files on other branches.
+- game-core : Game algorithm development
+- image-conversion : images to usable header file
+- image-resources : images used in game
+- map-data : map data used in game
+- image-core : **Final Game Branch**

-This is final project for POSTECH CSED211.
+This is final project for POSTECH CSED211 on 2017 Fall Semester.